Asian Spiritualities and Global Affairs

 Islam and Global Affairs

 Is Islam a religion or political ideology?
 Where do Muslims live?
 What do they look like?
 Do all Muslims want to live according to the Sharia?
 Is the Clash of Civilizations real?
 Can Muslims share the planet with non-Muslims in permanent peace?
 Do Muslims have anything akin to Catholic Social Teaching?
 If you are interested in these kinds of questions, you need to take this course.

 A journey through the scripture and scholarly traditions of Islam, the course engages multiple overlapping and intersecting themes of relevance to global affairs, including geography and demographics; governance and political thought; international relations and organizations; civil society and social teachings; knowledge and education; ecology and climate change; migration and identity; human rights and dignity; war and peace; and development and progress.
 We will also look at contemporary debates surrounding Islam and religious freedom.

+The course provides a snapshot of the "Muslim world" in the heartlands where Islam originated, where it thrives in Asia, the Middle East, and Africa, and in places where Muslims live as influential minorities in Europe and North America, based on the latest available data and representative case studies.
 Designed as survey course with ample time for discussion, students with no prior exposure to Islam are welcome alongside more advanced students who wish to bring their knowledge of Islamic thought into conversation with the conditions of the contemporary world.
-Graduate students with an interest in Religion may enroll with instructor permission.
+Graduate students with an interest in religion may enroll with instructor permission.